reddit/baseplate.py/docs/api/baseplate/observers/timeout.rst

    taking a long time because it is doing compute-heavy actions and not yielding to the event loop it might go on longer than the allotted timeout.

+.. versionadded:: 1.2

+.. versionchanged:: 1.3.3

+   The default timeout was changed from 10 seconds to no timeout.
+Having a default timeout was confusing and broke jobs like crons.

 Configuration
 -------------

 Make sure your service calls :py:meth:`~baseplate.Baseplate.configure_observers` during application startup.
-By default, requests will time out after 10 seconds.
+By default, requests will not time out unless you configure them.
 The following configuration settings allow you to customize this.

 .. code-block:: ini